OmniVLM: A Token-Compressed, Sub-Billion-Parameter Vision-Language Model for Efficient On-Device Inference: Methodology

 \subsection{Minimal-Edit DPO for Enhanced Response Quality}

-Direct Preference Optimization (DPO) has proven to be highly effective in Reinforcement Learning with Human Feedback (RLHF), significantly reducing hallucinations, improving response correctness, and enhancing model safety.
-We developed a minimal-edit DPO method, where a teacher model applies small, targeted edits to the base model’s outputs.
+Direct Preference Optimization (DPO) has proven highly effective in Reinforcement Learning from Human Feedback (RLHF), significantly reducing hallucinations, improving response correctness, and enhancing model safety.
+We developed a minimal-edit DPO method in which a teacher model applies small, targeted edits to the base model's outputs.
 These minimally altered pairs focus on precise improvements in response quality while preserving the original model's behavior.
-This approach allows for more controlled optimization, ensuring the benefits of DPO without compromising the stability of the base model.
-An example DPO pair dataset is presented in the Appendix \ref{app_DPO}.
+This approach allows for more controlled optimization, securing the benefits of DPO without compromising the stability of the base model.
+Examples from the DPO pair dataset are presented in Appendix \ref{app_DPO}.